For kids and grandkids, I felt a need to grow up. Adults, keep that inner kid alive!!

 “Yeah, I think so, lemme look”.

 His head goes down into the boxes under the table.
 I scan for Springsteen.
-He has some stuff but it is high!
+He has some stuff but is too high!
 I have a money limit.

 I move on around the room, stopping at various tables, picking up albums and cassettes with live shows.
-One woman has a mosquito nest (old) and netting with sun catchers, jewelry, and different kinds of incense.
+One woman has a psychedelic background with sun catchers, jewelry, and different kinds of incense.
 Not much in the way of records but looking around I spy a brand new “Exile on Main Street” by the Stones in plastic.
 It is calling to me from behind her.

 “Excuse me, are you selling that?”
 I point at the coveted album.